elizabethyoo/fetch_problem/README.md

 # to run
-To run the application run the following command:
+To start the application run the following command:

 ```$ docker-compose up fetch_problem```

 # to call
-This application takes in a JSON POST request specifying the four corner coordinates ("corners") and number or rows and columns ("dims").
+This application takes in a JSON POST request specifying the four corner coordinates ("corners") and number of rows and columns ("dims").

 ```
 $ curl --header "Content-Type: application/json" \